Jbanach123/Terminal-Applications-Python-Projects/README.md

 - Higher Lower Game - Comparison game where you guess which celebrity or company has more followers.
 - Hangman Game - Classic word-guessing game where you try to reveal the hidden word before running out of attempts.
 - Caesar cipher - Text encryption and decryption program using the Caesar cipher algorithm.

+The projects in this repository were created while completing the 100 Days of Code: The Complete Python Pro Bootcamp.
+These terminal applications helped reinforce Python concepts, including functions, loops, conditionals, and object-oriented programming.